Kristina01111000/Drws_site/README.md

 5/23
-Figure out how to keep people who unsubscribed off the list for emails, i think constant contact does that automatically See if there is a way to make emails not go to the promotions folder in gmail folder Get finalized icon for 4elementdoctor (youtube icon, also put on GH somewhere)
+Figure out how to keep people who unsubscribed off the list for emails, i think constant contact does that automatically Get finalized icon for 4elementdoctor (youtube icon, also put on GH somewhere)
 	I think the youtube picture should be whatever the icon you choose for 4elementdoctor everywhere else is, also the tiktok

 5/30
 - Find a better image for the youtube slide
-- New text for the learning program page, “Get started with the 4E self renewal system”
 - Menu: Self-Renewal System; dropdown with: Wellness Check, 30 Day Challenge; Then Full System
 - Add it to the programs tab at the top, and at the button in the dropdown
 - In dropdown Full system, learning program, video collections, takes them to patreon